 Even with censorship, and at least some desire to conceal the realities of ever-worsening persecution from relatives, these letters tell us so much.
-First and foremost, they tell

-South Carolina knew exactly what friends and relatives were going through.
+First and foremost, they tell that Jews in Beaufort and elsewhere in South Carolina knew exactly what friends and relatives were going through.
 If the letters held in Addlestone are any clue, and Joseph Lipton's recollections suggest they are, then the terrible news from the Old Country was a preoccupation of many prewar and wartime Jewish homes.
-This might seem obvious to readers of this magazine, but we should keep in mind that what they knew and when they knew it was a major preoccupation of last year's Ken Burns documentary The US and the Holocaust.
+This might seem obvious to readers of this magazine, but we should keep in mind that what they knew and when they knew it was a major 1.04 preoccupation of last year's Ken Burns documentary The US (no (Ros) and the Holocaust.